Skip to content

 Started service: fed36739-70b4-4dc4-8017-a4277563aef9

 What just happened?
 First, Blackfish checked to make sure that the requested model is available to the default profile.
 Next, it found a list of available revisions of the model and selected the most recently published version because no revision was specified.
 Finally, it sent a request to deploy the model.
-Helpfully, the CLI returned an ID associated with the new service fed36739-70b4-4dc4-8017-a4277563aef9, which you can use get information about our service via the blackfish ls command.
+Helpfully, the CLI returned an ID associated with the new service fed36739-70b4-4dc4-8017-a4277563aef9, which you can use to get information about our service via the blackfish ls command.

 Note